francoprud/img_fetcher/README.md

 ## Possible improvements

 1. If URLs are repeated along the file, don't fetch them again.
-2. Using threads for concurrency.
+2. Creating a pool of threads for further customization.

 ## Contributing